-After a narcissist, your mind has been programmed in a way, for the survival instincts of flight, fight, freeze and fawn.
+After a narcissist, your mind has been programmed in a way for the survival instincts of flight, fight, freeze and fawn.
 It’s a subconscious way to protect yourself, but over a long period of time, it can leave you with things such as trauma bonding, anxiety and with CPTSD.
-The great news is you can re-train your brain if you don’t think you can remember you did for the narcissist, so now you can change it for a better you, shift all that time energy and focus that you used to change who you were to try and please the narcissist, and use it to change yourselves back into a happy, positive, self-confident person, for you.
+The great news is you can re-train your brain if you don’t think you can?
+Remember that you did for the narcissist, so now you can change it for a better you, shift all that time, energy and focus that you used to change who you were to try and please the narcissist, and use it to change yourselves back into a happy, positive, self-confident person, for you.
 People have done it before you, and you can help show those that haven’t got there yet, they can do it too.

 You need to Re-train your mind, focus and energy to what and where you want to be.
 So you can detach yourself easily from negative people and situations, So negative situations no longer stand in your way.

 So if you are facing a challenge or excitement, you can still get through it, having a balanced lifestyle, so you don’t get overly excited or overly depressed and overwhelmed.
 So you don’t get the extreme highs and lows you had with the narcissist.